Residual eccentricity of inspiralling orbits at the gravitational-wave detection threshold: Accurate estimates using post-Newtonian theory: Discussion and Conclusions

 \acknowledgments

 This work was supported in part by the National Science Foundation, Grants No.\ PHY 16-00188 and PHY 19-09247.
 We are grateful for the hospitality of the Institut d'Astrophysique de Paris where part of this work was carried out.
+We also thank Imre Bartos for useful discussions at the early stage of this work.